darrenburns/posting/README.md

 posting --collection path/to/collection
 ```

-The collection will be displayed in the sidebar.
-Posting will recursively search the supplied directory for files matching `**/*.posting.yaml`, and display them in the collection panel.
+The supplied directory will be recursively searched for files matching `**/*.posting.yaml`, and they'll appear in the sidebar.

 If you don't supply a collection directory, the current working directory will be used.